Scoring Details of the PSAT

 The answer to this question can be obtained through the following points:

 - For every correct answer, you get a point.

 - For every incorrect answer, one-fourth of the point is deducted except for the Student-Produced Response questions.

 - The raw scores thus obtained are changed and reported on a scale of 20 to 80 points.
-The format of presentation of the PSAT test score is suitable for comparing your scores against the scores that you obtained in previous years.
-This format of presentation of the PSAT test score adjusts for different editions and difficulty level of the PSAT.
+The format of presentation is suitable for comparing your scores against the scores that you obtained in previous years.
+This format adjusts for different editions and difficulty level of the examination.

 Good PSAT Test Score

 The PSAT not only prepares you for the SAT but also makes you eligible for the NMSQT (National Merit Scholarship Qualifying Test) that is administered by the NMSC (National Merit Scholarship Corporation).
-However, you ought to get good PSAT test score to qualify for the NMSQT.
+However, you ought to get good scores to qualify for the NMSQT.

 How can you achieve a good PSAT score?

-If you aspire to get a good PSAT test score, you have to consult the paramount PSAT prep classes; strengthen your vocabulary; discuss with your peers both online and in person; refer to the useful books for PSAT etc. The details of the cited test prep options are given below:
+If you aspire to get a good score, you have to consult the paramount prep classes; strengthen your vocabulary; discuss with your peers both online and in person; refer to the useful books etc. The details of the cited test prep options are given below:

 - You can avail several practice questions with full explanations of their answers.